Table of Contents

 The most common question I’m asked is what to wear in Croatia, so I’ve put together this packing list along with what NOT to bring and some FAQs and seasonal information.

-The country is home to more than a thousand islands, a stunning coastline, major cultural capital Dubrovnik, and loads of old castles and offbeat attractions, so get ready to explore and enjoy!
+The country is home to more than a thousand islands, a stunning coastline, the major cultural capital Dubrovnik, and loads of old castles and offbeat attractions, so get ready to explore and enjoy!

 Croatia-Market